kangax/przilla/src/memory-bank/nextSteps.md

 ### Must have

+- Import stopped working
 - QF 24.3 doesn't have timecap
 - QF 21.4 timecap UI is incorrect because it's load based
-- Check aliases.ts for missing wods
-- Log score form should be user-friendlier when logged out
 - Importing scores from SugarWOD should show which ones already exist (and if we they differ)

+### Maybe

 - See what kind of insights we can get from SugarWOD data

-### Maybe

 - Show difficulty adjusted to you?
 Does it really matter?
 Just do the WOD, lol.
 - Import from Wodwell
   - write a script for scraping